juniepi/WaylandNvidiaFanCurveV2/README.md

 ```
 *your username* ALL=(ALL) NOPASSWD: /usr/bin/nvidia-settings
 ```
 Note that this solution does hold some security issues in some capacity!

+**This issue has also seemed to be fixed *hopefully* but we had to end up changing the code to match the V1 script a little bit so please refere to the original WNFC project to setup your fan curves!**

 ## Getting Started